Ahmad-Alanati/Technical-Task/README.md

 ```bash
 docker-compose up --build
 ```
-note it will take sometime to finish
+note it will take some time to finish

-3. open a new terminal then run this command to apply all the base database for django
+3. open a new terminal then run this command to create all the database tables for Django
 ```bash
 docker-compose run web python manage.py migrate
 ```